mitranim/wordplay/code/readme.md

 ## License

-The code is licensed under https://unlicense.org.
+The Go and Makefile code is hereby licensed under https://unlicense.org.
 The phrases contained in the readme files in repo root have no license at the moment.